akka/akka-persistence-r2dbc/docs/src/main/paradox/cleanup.md

 @@@

 If possible, it is best to keep all events in an event sourced system.
-That way new @ref[Projections](projection.md) can be re-built.
+That way new @extref:[Akka Projection R2DBC](akka-projection:r2dbc.html) can be re-built.

 In some cases keeping all events is not possible or must be removed for regulatory reasons, such as compliance with